ibadetazemi/SQL-Project/README.md

 ## (Part 3: Starting with Questions)
 I had answered the 5 questions as well as included the querry used that shows the steps I took to get the answer.

+## (Part 4: Starting with Data)
+I had created and answered 3 questions that could help with the database.

 ---